 These two settings are:

-- Whilst 44.1kHz tends to be the most common sample rate audio is recorded at, the iTrack One Pre can record at the following sample rates; 44.1 kHz / 48 kHz / 88.2 kH / 96 kHz.
+- Whilst 44.1kHz and 48kHz tend to be the most common sample rates audio is recorded at, the iTrack One Pre can record at the following sample rates; 44.1 kHz / 48 kHz / 88.2 kHz / 96 kHz.

 Many recording apps also support recording at sample rates up to 96kHz.
-Typically, recording at higher samples rates will result in lower latency.
+Typically, recording at higher sample rates will result in lower latency but create much larger audio files.
+We recommend using 44.1kHz / 48kHz in almost all cases.

-- This value determines how much time is allocated to deal with the incoming / outgoing audio.
+- This value determines how much time is allocated to deal with the incoming/outgoing audio.
 Therefore, lower buffer sizes allow less time, resulting in lower latency.
-Higher buffer sizes allow more time, and so will increase time it takes for audio to pass into and out of the setup.
+Higher buffer sizes allow more time, and so will increase the time it takes for the audio to pass into and out of the setup.

 Setting the buffer size and sample rate in some popular recording apps;